 Intermediate reach.
 SONET/SDH specification for transmit power and receive sensitivity that achieves a 9.3-mile (15-km) reach.

 Internet Service Provider.
 A company that provides Internet access to other companies and individuals.

 International Telecommunication Union Telecommunication Standardization Sector.
 International body that develops worldwide standards for telecommunications technologies.
 The ITU-T carries out the functions of the former CCITT.

 Local-area network.
 High-speed, low-error data network covering a relatively small geographic area (up to a few thousand meters).
 LANs connect workstations, peripherals, terminals, and other devices in a single building or some other geographically limited area.
 LAN standards specify cabling and signaling at the physical and data link layers of the OSI model.
 Ethernet, FDDI, and Token Ring are widely used LAN technologies.
-Compare with
+Compare with MAN and WAN.

 Any I/O card that can be inserted in a modular chassis.